 - [ii] [have] profound faith [in the law of] cause [and] effect [i.e. karma],

-[Śākyamuni] Buddha told Vaidehī, ‘[Do] you now know not?
-These three kinds [of] karma are past, future [and] present, all [the] three periods’ Buddhas’ pure karma’s right causes.‘
+[Śākyamuni] Buddha told Vaidehī, ‘[Do] you now know [this] or not?
+These three kinds [of] karma precisely are, [in the] past, future [and] present, [the] three periods’ all Buddhas’ pure karmas’ right causes.‘

 Namo Amituofo : Translation by Shen Shi’an